alugowski/fast_matrix_market/python/README.md

   ![read](https://raw.githubusercontent.com/alugowski/fast_matrix_market/main/benchmark_plots/parallel-scaling-python-read.svg)
   ![write](https://raw.githubusercontent.com/alugowski/fast_matrix_market/main/benchmark_plots/parallel-scaling-python-write.svg)

+  The bytes in the plot refer to MatrixMarket file length.
 All cores on the system are used by default, use the `parallelism` argument to override.
 SciPy's routines are single-threaded.

 * **64-bit indices**, but only if the matrix dimensions require it.